finkmoritz/flutter-amplify-demo/README.md

 ### Initialize Amplify

-- Run `amplify configure` and enter your access key
+- Run `amplify configure` and enter access key details of your IAM user
-- Run `amplify init`
+- Run `amplify init` (default settings are fine) to create the amplifyconfiguration.dart file that we refer to in [main.dart](lib/main.dart)

 ### Add Authentication